zuozhenggh/learning-library/data-management-library/database/spatial/intro/create-sample-data/create-sample-data.md

     ![Image alt text](images/refresh-tables-3.png)

 Our sample data is now prepared and ready for spatial queries.

-Please proceed to the next lab.
+You may now proceed to the next lab.

 If you need to revert this lab and remove the items created, run the following: